 I found a fellow in Idaho who could do the research, and prepare the papers for me to file my land patent.

 He told me how to do some of the research at my end.
 He said (and I confirmed it) that the historical land ownership records for California were among the most solid in the USA.

 Apparently the original inhabitants had no concept of land ownership or boundaries.
 Tribes would fight for domination.
 Populations were small and life was simple survival.
 When the Spanish came they claimed the land for their king.
 This royal allodial title transferred to Mexico after their revolution.

 The last Mexican governor of California, Pio Pico gave a man named Juan Moreno a land grant called the Rancho Santa Rosa.
 My land was part of it.
-When California became part of America Mr. Moreno applied for his American land patent.
+When California became part of the United States Mr. Moreno became a citizen and applied for his American land patent.
 He got it.

 When I purchased my parcel, allodial title transferred to me.
 That is the law.
 That is federal law.
 California accepted that law when they became a State in 1849.
 My filing of land patent papers was just for the purpose of giving legal notice.
 It was not to start an ownership which already automatically transferred to me upon payment for the property.

 I took the papers to the local property assessor’s office.
 I was informed that they “could not accept papers not on their approved list of acceptable papers for filing”.
 Approved by who?
 Approved in violation of law?
 They also had a notice they handed me that there was a big fine for trying a second time… supposedly a law passed by the state legislature. (in violation of federal land patent law)

 The Idaho fellow informed me about an online national organization to file with also.
 I did.